klymenkoserhii/localstack-wisetack-samples/README.md

 I have not found a workaround for this drawback.
 I tried adding the responseOverride property to the $context object but that didn't work.

-Also, it looks like **$util.parseJson()** mapping template function does not implemented in LocalStack.
+Also, it looks like **$util.parseJson()** mapping template function not implemented in LocalStack.

 You can find response mapping templates source code here:
 - [Working AWS version](./terraform/002/response-template-aws.vm)
 - [Not working localStack version](./terraform/002/response-template-local.vm)

-At the moment it is not possible to override response headers and status codes when using API Gateway "Lambda" integration with LocalStack, but this is required in our project.
+At the moment it is not possible to override response headers and status codes when using API Gateway "Lambda" custom integration with LocalStack, but this is required in our project.

 #### 2.3 Mapping status codes to static values doesn't work.

-A status code can’t be passed directly from the Lambda function in a non-proxy integration.
+A status code can’t be passed directly from the Lambda function in a non-proxy custom integration.
 AWS recommends to use mapping templates or regular expressions to map the status codes.
 Please see documentation on this feature [here](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-status-codes-rest-api/)